OM4OV: Leveraging Ontology Matching for Ontology Versioning: Conclusion

 \section{Conclusion}

-In this paper, we systematically analyse the similarities and differences between the OM and OV tasks and validate that they can share a unified pipeline with minor modifications.
-We propose a novel OM4OV pipeline with a cross-reference mechanism that leverages OM for OV.
-The new pipeline (1) overcomes several pitfalls in using OM for OV tasks, (2) significantly reduces the matching candidates, and (3) improves overall performance.
-We incorporate the OM4OV pipeline into a new OV system called Agent-OV, which serves as a functional extension of Agent-OM to handle OV tasks.
-Evaluation experiments on our OAEI testbed validate the feasibility and reliability of our system.
-Finally, we argue that the false mappings detected by OV systems are not necessarily actual false mappings.
+In this paper, we systematically analyse similarities and differences between OM and OV tasks and provide formal definitions and task formulations for OM4OV.
+The experimental results from Agent-OM and Agent-OV demonstrate that the OM4OV framework is workable, though it presents several limitations.
+To tackle these issues, we propose a novel optimisation method that uses a cross-reference (CR) mechanism to leverage reference alignments from OM for OV.
+This method (1) overcomes several pitfalls in using OM for OV tasks, (2) significantly reduces the number of matching candidates, and (3) improves overall OV performance.
+We showcase the use of our OM4OV framework in tracking version changes in a widely-used ontology for the building industry.

-Our approach is compatible with ontologies using different versioning methods, that is, using URIs or additional versioning triples, and ontologies missing or without version information.
-Our approach stores the version information independently from the ontology, offering a simple and lightweight way to track versioning changes in ontologies.
-In the future, we plan to apply the OM4OV pipeline in emerging domain ontologies that require consistent changes over time.
-For example, smart building ontologies Brick Schema~\cite{balaji2016brick}, RealEstateCore~\cite{hammar2019realestatecore}, and ASHRAE Standard 223P~\cite{s223p}.